mercyikpe/mercyikpe/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on @phpsandbox
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning VueJs/TypeScript
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Open Source
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with community building
-- 💬 Ask me about ...
+- 💬 Ask me about anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: Twitter - @ikpemercy
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like speaking ibibio dailect.
 -->